cko/registration/README.md

 1. after installing postgres, log in as the postgres user. `sudo su postgres && psql`
 2. Create a user for the application. `CREATE ROLE registration WITH PASSWORD {passwd} CREATEDB;`
-3. Create a database for that role. `CREATE DATBASE registration OWNER registration`;
+3. Create a database for that role. `CREATE DATABASE registration OWNER registration`;
 4. Edit `/etc/postgres/{version}/main/pg_hba.conf` : add the line `local   all   registration   md5`
 5. Restart postgres.  `sudo service postgresql restart`